Insight

 Strong landing pages still need to feel like part of the same legal website system.
 If they look disconnected, overly aggressive, or too thin, they can reduce trust rather than improve conversion.

-Related service: legal landing page design.
+Related service: law firm landing pages.

 Multilingual sections should be planned, not bolted on